Fuel injection: Direct injection systems

 Direct injection means that the fuel is injected into the main combustion chamber of each cylinder.
 As air and fuel are mixed only inside the combustion chamber, air alone is sucked into the engine during the intake stroke.
 The injection scheme is always intermittent (either sequential or cylinder-individual).

-Fuel is injected directly into the combustion chamber either with a blast of air or hydraulically, with the former rendered obsolete in automotive engines in the early 20th century by the invention of the precombustion chamber.
+Fuel is injected directly into the combustion chamber either with a blast of air or hydraulically; the former was rendered obsolete in automotive engines in the early 20th century by the invention of the precombustion chamber.

-Typically, hydraulic direct injection systems spray fuel into the air inside the cylinder or combustion chamber.
+Typically, hydraulic direct injection systems spray fuel into the air inside the cylinder, or combustion chamber.
 Direct injection can be achieved with a conventional helix-controlled injection pump, unit injectors, or a sophisticated common-rail injection system.
 The last is the most common system in modern automotive engines.

 Direct injection for petrol engines

 During the 20th century, most petrol engines used either a carburettor or indirect fuel injection.
 Use of direct injection in petrol engines has become increasingly common in the 21st century.